-The portrayal of the human figures shares a characteristic with the animal paintings – lifelike, but not exactly true to life.
+The portrayal of the human figures shares a characteristic with the animal paintings; lifelike, but not exactly true to life.
 Distinctive features are emphasised.
 Here this means enlargement of the buttocks, the feature that most obviously distinguishes the Bushmen from other races.
-None of the paintings ever portrays the human face.
+Portrayal of the human face is rare.
 This cannot be because it was too difficult a feat.
 Many other cultures believe that a portrait renders the subject vulnerable to harm, and perhaps that was the case here.

 The materials used in the paints are all local.
-Blood, or rock or soil rich in ferric oxide (rust) provide reddish brown.
+Blood provides dull red; ochre (a soil rich in ferric oxide) provides a range of yellow, orange and brown.
 Variations in redness can be obtained by heating the pigment in a fire.
-A very interesting aside is that the Lammergeyer “paints” its white breast by repeated contact with iron-rich rocks, and must do so after every moult.
-Charcoal provides black, while white is created with bird droppings or clay.
+A very interesting aside is that the Lammergeyer “paints” its white breast by repeated contact with iron rich rocks, and must do so after every moult.
+Carbon black provides black, while white is created usually with bird droppings and clay.
 Other colours are rare.
 The Bushmen weren’t that particular about matching colour to that of the live subject.
 Elephants tend to be painted red.
 The subtly different colours in life of some of the small antelopes are not addressed in the paintings, making some identifications difficult.

 Less is known about the medium used to convert the pigment into usable paint.
 Melted fat beeswax or egg white work well, but the secret ingredient that gave permanence to the paintings is not known.
 Old eyewitnesses, long dead, claim the Bushmen used a brush of Black Wildebeest mane or tail attached to a reed; pointed bone was used for finer definition.
 We know from incomplete paintings that white was applied first, and additional colours, if any, were painted on top.